Frederick Forsyth

-Forsyth's works frequently appear on best-sellers lists and more than a dozen of his titles have been adapted to film.
+Forsyth's works frequently appeared on best-sellers lists, and more than a dozen of his titles have been adapted to film.
 By 2006, he had sold more than 70 million books in more than 30 languages.
+He also worked as a journalist, first joining Reuters in 1961 before serving as an assistant diplomatic correspondent in 1965 for the BBC.
+He also frequently wrote a column for the newspaper Daily Express, often regarding political and social issues from Forsyth's politically conservative-leaning perspective.

-Early life
+Early life and career

-The son of a furrier, Forsyth was born in Ashford, Kent.
-He was educated at Tonbridge School and later attended the University of Granada in Spain.
+Forsyth was born in Ashford, Kent, on 25 August 1938, and was educated at Tonbridge School, a private boarding and day school in the market town of Tonbridge, Kent.

-Career

 Military and journalism

 Before becoming a journalist, Forsyth completed his National Service in the Royal Air Force as a pilot, for which he flew the de Havilland Vampire.
+He was commissioned with the rank of acting pilot officer on 28 August 1956, becoming substantive in that rank one year later.
+After completing his full-time national service, he was transferred to the Royal Auxiliary Air Force on 30 October 1958 with the rank of flying officer.
 He joined Reuters in 1961 and in 1965 the BBC, for which he served as an assistant diplomatic correspondent.

 Forsyth reported on his early activities as a journalist.
 His early career was spent covering French affairs and the attempted assassination of Charles de Gaulle.
-He had never been to Black Africa until reporting on the Nigerian Civil War between Biafra and Nigeria as a BBC correspondent.

-He was there for the first six months of 1967, but few expected the war to last very long considering the poor weaponry and preparation of the Biafrans when compared to the British-armed Nigerians.
-After his six months were over, however, Forsyth — eager to carry on reporting — approached the BBC to ask if he could have more time there.
+He had never been to Africa until reporting on the Nigerian Civil War between Biafra and Nigeria as a BBC correspondent.
+He was there for the first six months of 1967, but few expected the war to last long considering the poor weaponry and preparation of the Biafrans when compared to the British-armed Nigerians.
+After his six months were over, however, Forsyth—eager to carry on reporting—approached the BBC to ask if he could have more time there.
 He noted their response:

-He thus returned to Biafra as a freelance reporter, writing his first book, The Biafra Story, in 1969.
+Forsyth thus returned to Biafra as a freelance reporter, writing his first book, The Biafra Story, in 1969.

-In August 2015 Forsyth revealed that in Biafra he was an informant for MI6, a relationship that continued for 20 years.
+In August 2015, Forsyth revealed that in Biafra he was an informant for MI6, a relationship that continued for 20 years.
 According to Forsyth, he was not paid.

-He is an occasional radio broadcaster on political issues and has also written for newspapers throughout his career, including a weekly page in the Daily Express.
+Forsyth did occasional radio commentary on political issues.
+He also wrote for newspapers throughout his career, and up until August 2023 wrote a weekly column in the Daily Express.
 In 2003, he criticised "gay-bashers in the churches" in The Guardian newspaper.
-He has narrated several documentaries, including Jesus Christ Airlines, Soldiers: A History of Men in Battle and I Have Never Forgotten You: The Life & Legacy of Simon Wiesenthal.
+He narrated several documentaries, including Jesus Christ Airlines, Soldiers: A History of Men in Battle and I Have Never Forgotten You: The Life & Legacy of Simon Wiesenthal.